 The UR robot application was accomplished by the engineer Víctor Cantón, who accepted the challenge despite having no experience in robotics up until then.
 However, within a few weeks he understood the basics of the UR cobots and was able to start the programming.
 Having a UR available at a very early stage of the project allowed him to carry out tests and calculations of the cycle and movements in a laboratory in order to streamline and accelerate the implementation.

-The Continental team is very pleased with the results of the implementation of the UR cobots on their production line:
+The Continental team is very pleased with the results of the implementation of the UR cobots on their production line

-Control and flexibility: The company managed to keep control over the decisions made by the robot thanks to very simple programming; all the electronics and robot controllers are combined within a central point, allowing them to make programming changes without the help of outside experts.
+The company managed to keep control over the decisions made by the robot thanks to very simple programming; all the electronics and robot controllers are combined within a central point, allowing them to make programming changes without the help of outside experts.

-Less burden for the team: The cobot arrival meant a change in the role of operators who no longer have to perform menial tasks such as moving components from one station to the next.
+The cobot arrival meant a change in the role of operators who no longer have to perform menial tasks such as moving components from one station to the next.
 They can now concentrate on skilled tasks that contribute to improving production.

-Cost reduction: Automating the work of moving parts and components around the plant has allowed Continental to reduce operating costs by bringing down changeover times by 50%, from 40 to 20 minutes when compared to performing the task manually.
+Automating the work of moving parts and components around the plant has allowed Continental to reduce operating costs by bringing down changeover times by 50%, from 40 to 20 minutes when compared to performing the task manually.

-Security: the team at Continental is very satisfied with the security measures associated with collaborative robots.
+The team at Continental is very satisfied with the security measures associated with collaborative robots.
 For example, the operator can enter the cell at any time and the robot stops instantly due to additional sensors that stop when the operator get close to the robot.